inertialsense/IS-hdw/Products/IG-1-1-G1/README.md

 ![IG-1](Images/ig-1.1-g1.png)

-The InertialSense IG-1 module combines the IMX-5 and up to two ublox ZED-F9P multi-band GNSS receivers in a compact surface mount modular form factor.
+The InertialSense IG-1 module combines the IMX-5 and a ublox ZED-F9P multi-band GNSS receivers in a compact surface mount modular form factor.

 ## Features